NicoBierti/Bank-Marketing-Data-Science/README.md

 - One sided selection: thoughfull undersampling of the majority class.
 Diffrent amount of neighbors were proven.

 # Models
 The completely discarded models because of its preformance are SVM and KNN.
-The chosen models to try diffrent hyperparameters tunning are Random Forest & XGBoost Classification.
+The chosen models to try diffrent hyperparameters tuning are Random Forest & XGBoost Classification.

 # Results
 ## Random Forest